prefix-dev/pixi/docs/cli.md

 This command starts a new shell in the project's environment.
 To exit the pixi shell, simply run `exit`.

+The command sets the `PIXI_PROJECT_MANIFEST` environment variable which most of the other commands use as a default for `--manifest-path` so that they work with the shell's manifest.

 ##### Options

 - `--manifest-path <MANIFEST_PATH>`: the path to `pixi.toml`, by default it searches for one in the parent directories.